 Proposal packages must meet these initial screening criteria to be considered for further review.
 Proposals that do not meet these criteria will not be considered.
-Applicants should refer to Appendix 1: Funding Opportunity Criteria for a full list of both the Administrative Eligibility Criteria and the Evaluation Criteria for this opportunity.
+Applicants should refer to Appendix 1: Wild Cervid Funding Opportunity Criteria for a full list of both the Administrative Eligibility Criteria and the Evaluation Criteria for this opportunity.

 - 1. Proposals must be received by the deadline.
 Proposals received after the established deadline will not be reviewed or considered. - 2.
 Proposals must be submitted by an eligible applicant. - 3.
-Proposals address at least one of the funding priorities or the scope of activities described in Section A.2. - 4.
-All required documents and forms listed in Section D.2 must be (a) included in the proposal package, and (b) comply with the submission instructions described in Section D of this announcement.
-Any proposal package with missing or incomplete documents or forms may not be considered for review and could result in a rejected proposal. - 5.
+Proposals should address at least one of the funding priorities or fall under the scope of activities described in Section A.2. - 4.
+All required documents and forms listed in Section D.2 must be included in the proposal package and comply with the submission instructions described in Section D. Any proposal package with missing or significantly incomplete documents or forms may not be considered for review, resulting in a rejected proposal. - 5.
 Proposals must be consistent with allowed use of funds guidance.
-Proposals that do not align with the cost guidance described in Section B.1 of this announcement will not be considered.
+Proposals that do not align with the cost guidance described in Section B.1 of this announcement may not be considered for review, resulting in a rejected proposal. - 6.
+Timeline must be reasonable to complete objectives within 12 months.
+If the proposal is designed to run more than 12 months, it will be rejected. - 7.
+Research or methods development proposals only: - a.
+Project must focus on applied research11.
+Proposals without a clearly defined application will be rejected. - b.
+Timeline must be reasonable to complete objectives within 12 months.
+If the proposal is designed to run more than 12 months, it will be rejected. - c.
+The principal investigator must clearly demonstrate evidence of necessary technical background and facilities to conduct the proposed project.
+Demonstrated evidence of technical background may include relevant peer reviewed publications and/or technical reports. - d.
+If the project involves working with the CWD agent (i.e., infectious CWD prions) and/or known positive tissues or other biological samples from known CWD positive animals, the investigator must submit a copy of their current CWD Controlled Materials, Organisms